spjhon/Doc-Knowledge/knowledge/javascript/01-overview.md

 let position = { x: 0, y: 0 };
 let dimensions = { width: 100, height: 75 };
 let rect = { ...position, ...dimensions };
-rect.x + rect.y + rect.width + rect.height // => 175
+rect.x + rect.y + rect.width + rect.height; // => 175
 ```

 - Shorthand Methods
 - Property Getters and Setters: JavaScript also supports accessor properties, which do not have a single value but instead have one or two accessor methods: a getter and/or a setter.

 ## 07 Arrays